Efficient and More Accurate Representation of Solution Trajectories in Numerical Optimal Control: Conclusions

 \section{Conclusions}

-Although direct interpolation of direct collocation solutions can sometimes yield results of good quality, it is very difficult to guarantee the level of accuracy without posterior error assessments and mesh design iterations.
-As demonstrated by the two examples, despite successfully solving the NLP to negligibly small tolerance levels, the validity of the solution may still be questionable with large discrepancies.
-The flaws are rooted in direct collocation schemes, where the ODE defect errors are forced to zero at collocation points, regardless of the errors inside the intervals.
+Although interpolation of collocation solutions can sometimes yield good results, it is very difficult to guarantee accuracy without posterior error assessments and mesh design iterations.
+As shown by the examples, despite successfully solving the NLP to negligibly small tolerance, the validity of the solution may still be questionable with large discrepancies.
+The flaws are rooted in collocation schemes, where the ODE defect errors are forced to zero at collocation points, regardless of the errors inside the intervals.

 The proposed solution representation method of integrated residual minimization fundamentally addresses this shortcoming by instead minimizing the integrated ODE residual error along the whole trajectory.
 As a result, solutions of higher accuracy are obtainable with the same discretization mesh, allowing the mesh to be relatively coarse.
-This benefit is clearly demonstrated with the example problems: despite being highly nonlinear, moderately complex and solved on a coarse low-order mesh, with one of them exhibiting singular arc behaviours, only minor differences are observed between the represented solution and the actual implementation.
+This benefit is clearly demonstrated with the example problems: despite being highly nonlinear, moderately complex and solved on a coarse low-order mesh, only minor differences are observed between the represented solution and actual implementation.

+Since solving OCPs with numerical methods are essentially multi-objective optimization problems, one will inevitably face the trade-off between minimizing the objective (for optimality) and minimizing the discretization errors (for accuracy).
+By utilizing the objective value from a collocation solution, our proposed approach is yet to offer complete flexibility for the user in managing this trade-off process.
+Further development of this concept into a standalone method could potentially offer more benefits.